Mortgage Underwriting Letter of Explanation: Sample and Overview

 LOE: Summary of Key Points

 We’ve covered a lot in this tutorial.
-Here’s are the key takeaways:
+Here are the key takeaways:

-- A letter of explanation (LOE) is a fairly common occurrence in the mortgage underwriting world, and they’re not always a bad thing.
+• A letter of explanation (LOE) is a fairly common occurrence in the mortgage underwriting world, so it’s no reason to panic.

-- Lenders and underwriters sometimes ask for these letters in order to document something, to obtain more information, and to satisfy the requirements imposed by FHA, VA, Freddie Mac, etc.
+• Lenders and underwriters sometimes ask for these letters in order to document something, to obtain more information, or to satisfy the requirements imposed by FHA, VA, Freddie Mac, etc.

-- Common issues that can cause the underwriter to ask for a letter of explanation include: changes in employment and/or income, large bank deposits and withdrawals, late payments, credit report discrepancies, and extenuating circumstances that might support the borrower’s cause.
+• Common issues that can trigger such a request include: changes in employment and/or income, large bank deposits and withdrawals, late payments, credit report discrepancies, and extenuating circumstances that might support the borrower’s cause.

-Note: This article explains what a letter of explanation is, and how to write one.
-This is a general tutorial that may not cover all mortgage scenarios.
+Disclaimer: This is a general tutorial that may not cover all mortgage scenarios.
 As a result, portions of it might not be relevant to your particular situation.
-When it doubt, ask your lender!
+When in doubt, ask your lender!